ajithcravi-official/machine-learning/README.md

 5. **Bias:** The prior knowlege that a node has on the context even before the input is received.
 6. **Weighted Input:** Scaled value of the input.
 Mathematically `Input x Weight`
 7. **Activation function:** The thought function of the decision maker.
 For detailed explanation, check the [Working Principle](#working-principle) section.

+## Explore Yourself

+1. How to choose the activtation function?
+2. Can the Intelligence Minister and the King have two different activation functions?
+3. What happens if I choose a wrong activation function?